We Represent You

 Another thing to be alerted of at the beginning of the process: the clock is ticking.
 The statute of limitations states that there is a two-year period from the date of the injury where the injured person may file the lawsuit—so time is of the essence.

 Here's why you need an experienced attorney to help guide you through these matters: California has some of the most complicated—you can even call them "Byzantine"—personal injury laws in the United States.
 It is an absolute necessity to employ a skilled law firm, capable and experienced in navigating these tricky and ever-changing laws, in order to secure the best possible result for your case.

-The Law Offices of Christopher Martens offer unparalleled experience and skill in California personal injury law, and are dedicated to protect the best interests of our clients and securing the maximum possible compensation.
-If you've been injured in an accident and think you may require the services of a personal injury attorney, contact our office at (559) 377-7319 to discuss how we can help.
-We offer personal injury representation to clients in the Tulare, Kings and Fresno counties.
+The Martens & Brusseau Law Corporation offers unparalleled experience and skill in California personal injury law and is dedicated to protecting the best interests of our clients and securing the maximum possible compensation.
+If you've been injured in an accident and think you may require the services of a personal injury attorney, contact our office at (559) 622-8640 to discuss how we can help.
+We offer personal injury representation to clients in the Tulare, Kings, and Fresno counties.